PFedya8/test-backend/README.md

 ## Development

-Install dependencies and run migrations:
+Install dependencies (Django and other packages are pinned in `requirements.txt`) and run migrations:

 ```bash
 make install